 - Cartesian Grid - create a new grid of this type using the Add Cartesian Grid command (available from the button).
 A new grid entry will appear in the list, initially with the default name New Cartesian Grid.
-To edit the grid, simply double-click on its entry, or select its entry and click the button.
-The Cartesian Grid Editor dialog will appear presenting options with which to define the grid.
+To edit the grid, double-click on its entry, or select its entry and click the button.
+The Cartesian Grid Editor dialog will appear, presenting options with which to define the grid.

 Example Cartesian grid definition, using the Cartesian Grid Editor dialog, and resulting appearance in the workspace.

 - Polar Grid - create a new grid of this type using the Add Polar Grid command (available from the button).
 A new grid entry will appear in the list, initially with the default name New Polar Grid.
-To edit the grid, simply double-click on its entry, or select its entry and click the button.
+To edit the grid, double-click on its entry, or select its entry then click the button.
 The Polar Grid Editor dialog will appear presenting options with which to define the grid.

 Example Polar grid definition, using the Polar Grid Editor dialog, and resulting appearance in the workspace.